Digital Art & Design (DART)

 Transfers to both UC/CSU

-This course provides an introduction to visual design concepts and contemporary professional practices in graphic art using industry-standard software including Adobe Photoshop, Illustrator and InDesign.
+This course provides an introduction to visual design concepts and contemporary professional practices in digital art using industry-standard software.
+Students will learn about digital art history, contemporary and historical artists, digital art across cultures and various industries.

 Transfers to both UC/CSU